 He is naturally protective of his family, so it’s super important to socialize him from an early age too.
 Otherwise, he might become overprotective.
 Mix him with other dogs in the local doggy park, invite new humans to your home, and expose him to new sights and sounds.

 It’s important that you do not allow him to herd people, animals, or objects in the home.
 If you notice that he is, redirect his attention.
 It should not be tolerated otherwise it will cause an unhappy family dynamic.
-Be sure to research how to avoid these behaviors, and get ready to act quick when he does.
+Be sure to research how to avoid these behaviors, and get ready to act quickly when he does.
 Crate training is required for this breed.
 Look for a crate made with reinforced steel that can contain this energetic breed.
 Additionally, you need to leash train him as he will not do well off-leash.

-The Australian Cattle Dog is a relatively healthy dog who enjoys an averagely long lifespan of 12 to 16 years.
+The Australian Cattle Dog is a relatively healthy dog that enjoys an averagely long lifespan of 12 to 16 years.
 This is a fantastic canine lifespan, but you need to keep him healthy and help him get there.
 Keep up to date with vet checkups and keep him fit and happy with exercise.
 Feeding him the best quality nutrition that you can afford will also go a long way to keeping him healthy.

 He is prone to suffering from certain health concerns more so than others.
 So, below we have listed the conditions that you need to know about.
 Although this list isn’t exhaustive, it’s certainly a good place to start.